KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 ⚠️⚠️  **WE EXPERIENCE CONNECTION ISSUES WITH THE FTP ACCOUNTS**  ⚠️⚠️

 **29th April 2024 - 11:30 CEST: All FTP accounts are currently unreachable due to provider/DNS issues.
 We are actively working to resolve this, but it may take at least 24 hours until the corrected settings are applied.
 Additional time may be needed for ADT1/ARC1 to retry sending the data.
 We do not anticipate any data loss**
+**30th April 2024 - 12:00 CEST: The root cause of this issue is that all @gsmdata.ch accounts have undergone changes within the web hoster's platform.
+Previously, usernames were email addresses (e.g., 'ftp0xx@gsmdata.ch'), but they have now been altered to different usernames (e.g., 'h18xxxx.ftp0xx_gs3xx').
+We are currently in contact with the web hoster to rectify this situation.
+We apologize for any inconvenience caused by this disruption.
+To reassure, the data remains intact within the GSMs/ARC1s/ADT1s and will be transmitted once the programmed FTP credentials are operational again.**

 ---